Share your story

 Some people choose to share their story because they want to warn other people of the risks of transmission.
 Some people like to do it because they have a particularly interesting story that they want to be told.
 Other people may be motivated to do it after receiving the good news of successfully completing treatment.

 Many people who have shared their story said they felt a lot of satisfaction from being able to help raise awareness.

 What would I be required to do?

 Firstly, tell us about your experience.
 Everyone’s story is different and some may be more attractive to the media than others so, if you can start by telling us all about it, we will take it from there.
-Please fill in the e-form on this site and then someone from The Hepatitis C Trust will contact you if we think the media will be interested in what you have to say.
+Please email your story to email@example.com and then someone from The Hepatitis C Trust will contact you if we think the media will be interested in what you have to say.
 We will talk to you about your case and may arrange to meet you in person.
 Your story can then be written up in a shortened format that is useful to journalists and the Trust will work with you to make sure that you are happy with it.

 If you are happy and then agree to this, we will keep your details on file until asked by the media for a case study that best fits your story.
 This may take weeks, months or years as often we find journalists are interested in one specific angle for a while, and then may be interested in different aspects at different times.We will be actively trying to ‘pitch’ your story to the media, although whether it is used or not may depend on many different things.
 Because of this, we will always check with you again before giving your contact details to journalists, in case your circumstances have changed at all.